My Son, the Folk Singer

-My Son, the Folk Singer is an album by Allan Sherman, released by Warner Bros.
+My Son, the Folk Singer is the debut studio album by American satirist musician Allan Sherman, released by Warner Bros.
 Records in 1962.
-On the album sleeve, the title appears directly below the words "Allan Sherman's mother presents."
+On the album sleeve, the title appears directly below the words "Allan Sherman's mother presents".

 The album, recorded before a live audience, is filled with reference to Jewish culture and in-jokes.
 His second album followed suit.
 The album was nominated for a Grammy Award for Album of the Year (other than classical) at the 5th Annual Grammy Awards.